-- Symptoms include pain and tenderness on the outside of the ankle where the tendon passes behind the lateral malleolus.
+- Pain and tenderness on the outside of the ankle where the tendon passes behind the lateral malleolus.

-- There may be swelling and bruising over the outside of the ankle
+- Swelling and bruising over the outside of the ankle

 - Pain when the soles of the feet are turned outwards and upwards (overpronation).

 What is Peroneal tendon dislocation?

 The Peroneal muscles are found on the outside of the lower leg.
 There are two muscles; the peroneus brevis and peroneus longus.
 The long tendons of these muscles pass behind the lateral malleolus (a bony protrusion) and attach to the foot.